open-politics/open-politics-hq/README.md

 The modern information landscape is chaotic and difficult to navigate.
 Whether you need to prove a point, dive deeper into a topic, or simply understand what's happening, the challenge is the same: making sense of vast amounts of unstructured information.
-This platform serves businesses struggling with process inefficiencies, NGOs overwhelmed by document management, organizations drowning in unstructured data, and students seeking better research tools.
+This platform serves students seeking better research tools, organizations drowning in unstructured data, NGOs overwhelmed by document management, and businesses struggling with process inefficiencies.

 ## The Idea